claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 - Then after you change the code, you run it again, and compare the new output against the Golden Master.
 Any differences, and the test fails.
 - For Gilded Rose, there are at least two ways of running approval tests:
     - Approval testing functionality:
-        - If you're running the code in C#, there's an approval testing tool which is being used
+        - If you're running the gilded rose code in C#, there's an approval testing tool which is being used
+            - Another C# approvals tool is also available - see [below](#verify-approval-testing-tool)
         - It's [this tool](https://github.com/approvals/ApprovalTests.Net)
             - That page linked to above gives an example of verifying an array
             - If you're starting from scratch, you first need to find a way of gathering enough possible outputs to cover your code